TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 11/Joshua 11.13.md

 ---

-But as for the cities that stood on their mounds, Israel burned none of them, save Hazor only; that did Joshua burn.
+But as for the cities that stood on their mounds, Israel burned none of them, except Hazor only.
+Joshua burned that.